z1mEk/domoticz_bbmagic/README.md

 # Domoticz plugin for BBMagic BLE device
 Domoticz plugin supported the BBMagic BLE device

+# !!!
+In Domoticz there is a known problem with importing the ctypes library - that's why the plugin is not ready.

 ## Install

 1. Go to plugin directory in your Domoticz home directory.